ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

   * Rate repository broker, tells the calculator what rate repository to use by country
   * Introduce a second driven port `ForGettingCountryBasedTaxRateRepository`
   * Second port with one function `repositoryForCountry(country)`
-  * Need of a configurator for the broker port
+  * Need for a configurator for the broker port
-    * One options may be to use constructor injection to srt the broker at the time the TaxCalculator is created
+    * One option may be to use constructor injection to srt the broker at the time the TaxCalculator is created

 ### The web-hexagon